oliveigah/klife/guides/examples/client_configuration.md

     ]
 ```

 This client will have a total of 3 producers, the default one plus the other 2 defined in the configuration.
-You can see all the configuration options for the producers in `Klife.Producer`, messages produced to `my_topic_0` and `my_topic_1` will use `my_linger_ms_producer` and `my_custom_client_id_producer` respectively if no producer is set on opts.
+You can see all the configuration options for the producers in `Klife.Producer`.

+Messages produced to `my_topic_0` and `my_topic_1` will use `my_linger_ms_producer` and `my_custom_client_id_producer` respectively if no producer is set on opts.
 All other topics keep using the default producer.

 ## Defining and using custom partitioner